 - Dress your child lightly.
 Excess clothing will trap body heat and cause the temperature to rise.
 However, if your child feels cold, let them have their extra blanket.
 The goal is comfort, not “getting the fever down.”

-- Encourage your child to drink plenty of fluids, such as juices, milk, punch or popsicles.
+- Encourage your child to drink plenty of fluids, such as juices, milk, sports drinks, soup broth or popsicles.

 - Give your child a lukewarm bath if they find this comforting.
 Do not allow your child to shiver from cold water, as this can raise the body temperature.
 NEVER leave your child unattended in the bathtub.

 - Place cold washcloths over areas of the body where the blood vessels are close to the surface of the skin such as the forehead, wrists and groins.

 - DO NOT use alcohol baths.